tonic-lang/tonic/README.md

 ## Current state
 Currently, I'm working towards a working version of Tonic with minimal error handling.
 For instance, certain statements that are direct C++ equivalents are directly transferred to the codegen for C++ representation in the current implementation.
 This will change with time and traction.

+### Implementation
+- Parse trees are bypassed in this implementation, as tokens are directly parsed to AST.
+However, with growing complexity, parse trees will prove useful.

 ## Use the web compiler to C++
 WIP